FreneticLLC/FreneticUtilities/README.md

 ### The short of the license is:

-You can do basically whatever you want, except you may not hold any developer liable for what you do with the software.
+You can do basically whatever you want (as long as you give credit), except you may not hold any developer liable for what you do with the software.

 ### The long version of the license follows: